v-rgrace/Viva/Viva/glint/setup/360-manage-subjects.md

 ---
 title: Manage subjects, Feedback Providers, and Coaches in a Viva Glint 360 feedback program
-description: Selecting Dubjects, Feedback Providers, and Coaches is done in the Manage Subjects sections of a Viva Glint 360 program. ms.author: JudithWeiner
+description: Selecting Subjects, Feedback Providers, and Coaches is done in the Manage Subjects sections of a Viva Glint 360 program. ms.author: JudithWeiner
 author: JudyWeiner
 manager: mbarry